-Communities are empowered
+- Communities are empowered

-Residents are more involved in the way land is managed, with the number of community-owned or managed assets and social enterprises increasing.
+Residents are more involved in the way

+land is managed, with the number of

+community-owned or managed assets and

+social enterprises increasing.

-Green jobs are growing
+- 3 Green jobs are growing

-There has been a significant increase in the number of green jobs, with skills and training opportunities available for people to meet the growing demand.
+There has been a significant increase in

+the number of green jobs, with skills

+and training opportunities available for

+people to meet the growing demand.

-Volunteering is on the rise
+- Volunteering is on the rise

-Hundreds of volunteers are helping look after the landscape of the National Park, bringing benefits for nature and for their own health and wellbeing.
+Hundreds of volunteers are helping look

+after the landscape of the National Park,

+bringing benefits for nature and for their

+own health and wellbeing.

-Wellbeing comes first
+- Wellbeing comes first

-Communities are healthier, happier and more resilient, benefiting from a diverse local economy that puts wellbeing and the environment first.
+Communities are healthier, happier

+and more resilient, benefiting from a

+diverse local economy that puts wellbeing

+and the environment first.

-The Cairngorms is a Park for All The Cairngorms is a true 'Park for All', welcoming and supporting people from more diverse backgrounds to live, work and visit here.
+- The Cairngorms is a Park for All

+The Cairngorms is a true 'Park for All',

+welcoming and supporting people from

+more diverse backgrounds to live,

+work and visit here.

+- The proportion of young and working-age people has stabilised and begun to increase, supporting thriving communities and a robust economy.